 The second Paris to Dakar motor rally across some of the worst desert in Africa gets underway on January the first (1980).

-The second Paris to Dakar motor rally across some of the worst desert in Africa gets underway on January the first (1980).
+Background: The second Paris to Dakar motor rally across some of the worst desert in Africa gets underway on January the first (1980).
 The rally, which finishes in the capital of the West African state of Senegal, is a supreme test of endurance and speed -- and this year has attracted some of the world's best drivers.

 SYNOPSIS: Among those who have entered the race are Renault Bernard and Claude Marreau of France.
 They've been preparing for the long ordeal with practice runs through parts of Algeria, accompanied by a leading competitor in the motorcycle section, Martine de Cortanze.